-With that said, let’s get into it.
+With that mentioned, let’s get into it.

 Table of ContentsShow